iiclab/DecompST/README.md

 <img width="700" src="./fig/samples.png">

 ## Download
-Our dataset (DecompST) is academia-only and cannot be used on any commercial project and research.
+Our dataset (DecompST) is academia-only and cannot be used on any commercial project or research.
 To download the data, please send a request email to us and tell us which school you are affiliated with.

 Our dataset contains:
 * ```annotation.txt``` contains original ICDAR2015-style annotation with another two labels (quality of text-stroke mask and quality of text-erased image) for each text-instance.